Welcome and thank you for stopping by.

 I am a member of Alpha Kappa Alpha Sorority, Inc. I am also actively involved in the important work of Yoga, Literature, & Art Camp at Spelman College in Atlanta, GA.

-Perhaps most importantly, I love being an auntie and indulging in snacks.
+Perhaps most importantly, I am on a mission to practice living through a lens of wholeness each day.
+To creatively make space for myself, beyond my work.
+With this, I love being an auntie, a member of some amazing friend groups, and indulging in snacks.
 I enjoy dream journals, languages, traveling, deep convos, and geeking out about astrology + the cosmos.

 Let’s stay connected:

-- Instagram: Follow the ongoing journey of WHOLE here.
+- Instagram: Follow the ongoing journey of me, my researching, my living, and WHOLE here.

 - Twitter: I’m a bit quiet on Twitter, but have aspirations of sharing some of my musings there too – connect with me here.